vim-autoformat/vim-autoformat/README.md

   It is a JSON file fixer/formatter for humans using (relaxed) JSON5.
 It fixes various failures while humans writing JSON and formats JSON codes.
   It can be installed with `npm install -g fixjson`.
 More info is available at https://github.com/rhysd/fixjson.

+* `shfmt` for __Shell__.
+  A shell formatter written in Go supporting POSIX Shell, Bash and mksh that can be installed with `go get -u mvdan.cc/sh/cmd/shfmt`.
+See https://github.com/mvdan/sh for more info.

 ## Help, the formatter doesn't work as expected!